 1. Find a reliable recruitment service provider (such as Alcor)

 If you want to get a dedicated development team in Poland, your ideal option is to find a recruitment service provider.
 In this way you’ll choose specialists with the expertise and skillsets that you need.
 You’ll also be able to secure your IP and retain full control over expenses and software development in Poland.
 Apart from that, the recruitment service provider can take over some of the back-office operations, to ensure the smooth functioning of your offshore team.

 All these benefits will be guaranteed if you choose Alcor as your trusted partner.
-We are an international recruitment firm that specializes in hiring senior and lead software developers from Poland, Romania, and other Eastern European countries for foreign product enterprises.
+We are an international recruitment firm that specializes in the recruitment of senior and lead software developers from Poland, Romania, Bulgaria, and other Eastern European countries for foreign product enterprises.
 Among our clients are such globally renowned companies as Grammarly, People.ai, Samsung, Huawei, Tonic Health, Ledger, ThredUP, Gotransverse, and many others.

-Apart from technical recruitment, our team also provides market research, executive search for rare specialists, recruitment marketing, employer branding, and consultations on recruitment outsourcing.
+Apart from technical recruitment, our team also provides market research, IT executive search, recruitment marketing, tech RPO, employer branding, and consultations on recruitment outsourcing.
 Over 40 of our IT recruiters guarantee to hire 5 Polish programmers for you in 4 weeks, using just 8 CVs until 1 accepted offer.